Talking to Your Doctor

 TAKE THE TEST

-Receive the results of the NPDX AA test.
+Receive the results of the NPDX ASD test.

 If your child receives a POSITIVE result on the test, proceed to Step 5.